bouffalolab/bl_docs/BL808_RM/en/RST/I2C.rst

 I2C includes the following interrupts:

+- I2C_TRANS_END_INT
-- I2C_TRANS_END_INT: I2C end of transfer interrupt
+  * I2C transfer end interrupt, which is generated when I2C completes a transfer

-- I2C_TX_FIFO_READY_INT: The interrupt is triggered when I2C TX FIFO has free space for padding

-- I2C_RX_FIFO_READY_INT: The interrupt is triggered when I2C RX FIFO receives data

-- I2C_NACK_RECV_INT: The interrupt is triggered when I2C detects the NACK state
+- I2C_TX_FIFO_READY_INT
+  * When tx_fifo_cnt in i2c_fifo_config_1 is greater than tx_fifo_th, a TX FIFO request interrupt will be generated, and the interrupt flag will be automatically cleared when the condition is not satisfied
+- I2C_RX_FIFO_READY_INT
+  * When rx_fifo_cnt in i2c_fifo_config_1 is greater than rx_fifo_th, an RX FIFO request interrupt will be generated, and the interrupt flag will be automatically cleared when the condition is not satisfied
+- I2C_NACK_RECV_INT
+  * When the I2C module detects a NACK state, a NACK interrupt is generated
+- I2C_ARB_LOST_INT

-- I2C_ARB_LOST_INT: I2C arbitration lost interrupt
+  * I2C arbitration lost interrupt
+- I2C_FIFO_ERR_INT

-- I2C_FIFO_ERR_INT: I2C FIFO ERROR interrupt
+  * FIFO ERROR interrupt is generated when TX/RX FIFO overflows or underflows

 .. only:: html

-   .. include:: dma2d_register.rst
+   .. include:: i2c_register.rst

 .. raw:: latex